A musical INTERVAL is simply the distance between 2 notes.

 For a minor TRIAD the 3rds are inverted creating the P1(ROOT), m3, M3 combination.
 This new INTERVAL pattern actually causes the KEY to change because of the introduction of the Eb, Ab and Bb notes.
 In this case, it would change to C MAJOR’s parallel KEY – c minor

 Same result, different method..

-The following graphic shows the same C MAJOR TRIAD but this time, the INTERVALS are calculated starting from the ROOT of the scale.
-In this case, the TRIAD is comprised of the P1, M3 just like the “stacked” version, but the last note in the TRIAD (G) is calculated from P1 (C) instead of m3 (Eb) thus making it a P5.
+The following graphic shows the same C MAJOR TRIAD but this time, the INTERVALS are calculated from the ROOT note.
+In this example, the TRIAD is comprised of the P1, M3 just like the “stacked” version, but the last note in the TRIAD (G) is calculated from P1 (C) instead of m3 (Eb) thus making it a P5.

 Which confuses the crap out of people – unnecessarily.

 Some articles I’ve read use STACKED INTERVALS while others will use ROOTED INTERVALS.
 In reality, it’s a good idea to learn both methods.
 It’s not really that hard if you break it into small pieces and remember a few simple rules.

 A simple method of learning INTERVALS is to try to memorize the PERFECT intervals first.
 P1 is always considered the ROOT note of the INTERVAL.
 P8 is always the same note 12 scale degrees away.
 P4 is always equal to 5 half-tone INTERVAL steps and P5 is always equal to 7 half-tone INTERVAL steps.
 You can reinforce this concept by playing the I / IV / V / I chord progression (in any KEY) and saying the INTERVAL name and count out loud as you play its corresponding chord.